Midnight Star (band)

-Midnight Star is an American group that had a string of hits in the 1980s.
+Midnight Star is an American musical group.

 Band history

 The group was formed in 1976 at Kentucky State University by trumpeter Reggie Calloway, vocalist Belinda Lipscomb, guitarist/drummer/vocalist Melvin Gentry, bassist Kenneth Gant, multi-instrumentalist Bill Simmons, keyboard player/vocalist Bo Watson and guitarist/keyboardist Jeff Cooper, as a self-contained group.
 They later added non-KSU student trombonist Vincent Calloway (Reginald's younger brother).
 A 1978 New York City showcase inspired SOLAR Records chief Dick Griffey to sign the group.
-They released their debut album The Beginning (1980) with some guest studio musicians.
+They released their debut album The Beginning (1980) with some studio musicians.
 In 1981 their second album, released on Solar Records, Standing Together, reached position #54 on the U.S. R&B chart.
-In 1982 they released a third album, Victory.
+In 1982 they released the album Victory.
 Using elected band leader Reggie Calloway's production skills, Midnight Star hit the U.S. R&B chart with early singles "Hot Spot" and "I've Been Watching You".
 Drummer Bobby Lovelace joined the group in late 1982, freeing Gentry to sing and play guitar exclusively.

 Midnight Star's fourth album, No Parking on the Dance Floor, was released in 1983, and proved to be their breakout.
 Featuring a mix of R&B and funk with vocoder vocals, the album hit No. 2 on the Billboard magazine Top Black Albums chart and No. 27 on the Billboard Top LPs & Tape and it went double platinum in the U.S. Its first single, "Freak-A-Zoid", went to No. 2 on the U.S. Black Singles chart.
 The Washington Post's J. D. Considine argues that this song served to "establish [the] group's stylistic identity" and that it "put Midnight Star on the pop music map because it so perfectly combined the group's technopop tendencies with its R&B roots" Other singles from the album included "Wet My Whistle", and the title track.
 The album's three singles all charted on Billboard's Hot 100, Black Singles and dance charts. and the album tracks "Slow Jam" (co-written by Kenneth "Babyface" Edmonds) and "Electricity" received significant airplay.